openstack-archive/tripleo-incubator/devtest.md

   Add an ~/.ssh/authorized_keys file.
 The image rejects password authentication for security, so you will need to ssh out from the VM console.
-Even if you don't copy your authorized_keys in, you will still need to ensure that /home/stack/.ssh/authorized_keys on your bootstrap node has some kind of public SSH key in it, or the openstack configuration scripts will error.
+Even if you don't copy your authorized_keys in, you will still need to ensure that /home/stack/.ssh/authorized_keys on your seed node has some kind of public SSH key in it, or the openstack configuration scripts will error.

 * [2] Requirements for the "baremetal node" VMs